Kate Spade Addressed Her Daughter In Her Suicide Note

 Designer and fashion icon Kate Spade was found dead, seemingly of suicide by hanging, and though the full contents of the suicide note have not been revealed, authorities say that Spade left a message for her daughter, Frances Beatrix Spade, age 13.

-The note indicated that daughter Frances should not blame herself for her mother’s suicide as she was not to blame.
+The note indicated that daughter Frances should not blame herself for her mother’s suicide.

 “This has nothing to do with you.
 Don’t feel guilty.
 Ask your dad.”